Christmas Activities For Kids

 Christmas Scissor Skills Practice

-The key to learning to use scissors is to start simple and build confidence!
+The key to learning to use scissors is to start with simple activities and build confidence!
 Start with snipping, then progress to cutting on straight lines and then cutting out shapes.

 Quick Start: Snip A Peek-A-Boo Christmas Picture